magewirephp/magewire/docs/Features.md

 either access the system configuration at **Store > Settings > Advanced > Developer > Magewire** or remove the block through layout XML.

+#### Loader System Settings
+> **Note**: All Magewire specific settings by default can be found at Store > Settings > Advanced > Developer > Magewire.

+- **Loader / Show:** Show or hide the global loading spinner.
+- **Loader / Enable Notifications:** Show or hide optional notification messages.
+- **Loader / Notifications / Message Fadeout Timeout:** Determine the duration for the message to fade out after its target component has fully loaded.

-The loader is divided into several child blocks, giving you greater flexibility in customizing the appearance of both the spinner and notifications without having to overwrite all functionality.
+The loader is divided into several elements, giving you greater flexibility in customizing the appearance of both the global spinner and notifications, without having to overwrite everything.

+All elements can be found in the Magewire core layout `default_hyva.xml` or be found in `Magewirephp_Magewire::html/loader`.

 ### Plugin: Error
 ```xml